 Risotto has a reputation for being hard to make but, in reality, it is incredibly simple to prepare.
 Just a little bit of time and a lot of love can turn some humble rice into an incredible meal.
-Risotto is typically made with some form of broth to help give the rice a depth of flavour, but it also adds a lot of nutritional benefits.
+Risotto is typically made with some form of broth to help give the rice a depth of flavor, but it also adds a lot of nutritional benefits.

 Although bone broth has become popular and trendy in the last number of years, it is a traditional ingredient that has been around for many, many centuries.
 Bone broth, of any kind, is a rich source of collagen and minerals which has been shown to reduce inflammation and support gut health.
 Bone broth is easy to make at home, in fact, I have a simple chicken broth recipe on the blog, however, if you don’t have the time it is also becoming increasingly available in stores.
-I source all of my bone broth (and my meat) from truLOCAL since they offer high-quality products from local farmers that are delivered right to your door.

 This beef risotto recipe calls for a mixture of mushrooms, however, you can easily use whatever you have on hand, as simple button mushrooms work very well.

 - 4 cups mixed mushrooms, sliced

 - 2 shallots, minced